Excel VLOOKUP Tutorial for Beginners

 How to use VLOOKUP function in Excel

-Step 1) Navigate to the cell where you want to view
+Step 1) Navigate to the target cell

 Use VLOOKUP Function in Excel

-Step 2) Enter the VLOOKUP function =VLOOKUP ()
+Step 2) Enter the VLOOKUP function =VLOOKUP()

 Use VLOOKUP Function in Excel

-Step 3) First Argument – Enter the lookup value for which you want to look up or search.
+Step 3) First Argument โ€” the lookup value

 Use VLOOKUP Function in Excel

-Step 4) Second Argument – The table array
+Step 4) Second Argument โ€” the table array

 Use VLOOKUP Function in Excel

-Step 5) Third Argument – VLOOKUP syntax is the column_index_no
+Step 5) Third Argument โ€” col_index_num

 Use VLOOKUP Function in Excel

-Step 6) Fourth Argument – Exact match or approximate match
+Step 6) Fourth Argument โ€” exact or approximate match

 Use VLOOKUP Function in Excel

-Step 7) Press Enter!
+Step 7) Press Enter

 Use VLOOKUP Function in Excel